-There were no options granted during the years ended December 31, 2022, 2021, or 2020.
-As of December 31, 2022, all outstanding stock options have been fully vested and all related compensation expense has been fully recognized.
+There were no options granted during the years ended December 31, 2023, 2022, or 2021.
+All outstanding stock options previously granted under the 2005 plan have been fully vested and all related compensation expense has been fully recognized prior to December 31, 2022.
+All exercisable options have been exercised prior to December 31, 2022.